We use affiliate links and may receive a small commission on purchases. Read more about us.

 - Red, inflamed, or infected ears

-Dog allergies can be environmental or food based, and you'll need to consult with a vet to determine the exact cause.
+Dog allergies can be environmental or food based.
+Consult with a vet to determine the exact cause.

 - Drooling or panting